AJMarshall-25/git_practice/README.md

 # this is the first commit of branch 1 (aka sandbox)
 # this is the second commit of branch 1
+# this is the first commit of the github side branch